jvkiran/testrepo/src/data/termsLaunch.md

 We use your Personal Data to provide, maintain and improve our Services, to grant you access to Ocean Protocol and enable you the use of the Ocean Protocol and the Ocean Protocol platform.
 For marketing purposes, we use your Personal Data only if and as long as we have received your explicit prior consent and in accordance with respectively applicable additional legal requirements in your jurisdiction.
 We do not sell your Personal Data to third parties.

-In addition, you acknowledge that the purpose of our Service is to provide information about the Initial Project, the Whitelisting and the Initial Token Exchange (the foregoing capitalised terms are defined in the “**Terms and Conditions for Whitelisting for Participation in the Initial Token Exchange of Ocean Protocol Foundation Ltd.**” which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms).
+In addition, you acknowledge that the purpose of our Service is to provide information about the **Project**, the **Whitelisting** and the **Initial Token Exchange** (the foregoing capitalised terms are defined which is accessible at [Network Launch Terms](https://oceanprotocol.com/terms-launch#network-launch-terms)).
 If you submit Personal Data to us for the purpose of being whitelisted for participation in the Initial Token Exchange and/or as a potential acquiror of the Tokens, you consent to our collection, processing, use and disclosure of such personal data for the purposes of such whitelisting and also the issuance, distribution, use and circulation of or exchange for the Tokens.

 #### 2.5 Lawful basis for Processing Personal Data